The History of QVCC

 The Early Years

-Under the leadership of President Robert E. Miller, the College began offering classes on September 27, 1971, at Harvard H. Ellis Technical School and Killingly High School.
+Under the leadership of President Robert E. Miller, the College began offering classes on September 27, 1971.
+The first classes were held at Harvard H. Ellis Technical School and Killingly High School.
 Enrollment included 215 students, eight full-time professional employees, and a few office support personnel.
 Within a few years, the state acquired 68 acres of land on Upper Maple Street to build a college.
 Quinebaug Valley Community College welcomed students to its new campus in 1983.
 Three years later, QVCC opened a Center in Willimantic to better serve residents in southern Windham County.

 Naming the College